timswims/ESK/README.md

     2. Select **Uploads**.
  3.
     4. From the Uploads page, you should see the uploads that you performed earlier.
 If an upload shows 0 in Progress and 0 Failed, it has completed.
        1. If necessary, click an upload name to see the Status of the upload.
 For example, click `alertlog_<timestamp>`.
-If the upload has completed successfully, you will seen a green stick in the **Status** field.
+If the upload has completed successfully, you will see a green bar in the **Status** field.

    ![uploads-1] ![uploads-2] ![uploads-3]
 </details>